-5.10.
-T.38 Fax
+5.11.
+Fax

 At Release 11, both G.711 and T.38 Fax is supported on IP Office Server Edition when using an IP Office Expansion (500 V2).
-The Sunrise SIP Trunk testing was carried out using this configuration with only the analogue extension for the fax machine on the Expansion.
+The Swisscom SIP Trunk testing was carried out using this configuration with only the analog extension for the fax machine on the Expansion.
 In this configuration, the T.38 fax settings are configured on the SIP line between the Expansion and the Server.

-5.10.1.
-Analogue User
+5.11.1.
+Analog User